dropdog/docs/docs/development.md

  - One Feature per Content type (CT)
  - Each Content Type Feature (CTF) will package the CT fields, node form, related views, related blocks and user permissions
+ - Better add the "<Profile_name>" before each Feature name to avoid misconceptions with other modules and make it easier to search for a Feature.

 ### Adding 3rd party libraries